This car finance eligibility service is provided by Motiv Finance.

-You will not be charged any fees for using this service. > > Carbon is a comparison site that was founded in 2018.
-Based in Nottingham, Carbon works with > independent lenders and brokers to source a range of car finance deals for their customers. > > Will using this service affect my credit score?
+You will not be charged any fees for using this service.

+Motiv is a comparison site that was founded in 2018.
+Based in Nottingham, Motiv works with independent lenders and brokers to source a range of car finance deals for their customers.

+Will using this service affect my credit score?

 No. Although Motiv will use your credit file in eligibility checks to help them find appropriate car finance products for you, this is done using a 'soft search'.
 This type of search doesn't impact your credit score and won't be visible to any lender.
 A hard search will only be made if you actually apply for credit from a lender.